PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

 As an MBL developer, use ConnMan for all basic Wi-Fi operations, rather than interacting directly with the `wpa_supplicant` daemon or modifying the `wpa_supplicant.conf` file.

-<span class="tips">This page reviews only some of the commonly used ConnMan options, within the context of MBL.
+<span class="notes>**Note:** This page reviews only some of the commonly used ConnMan options, within the context of MBL.
 You may be interested in [the full ConnMan documentation](https://01.org/connman/documentation).</span>

 ### connmanctl